thiagotandrade/thiagotandrade/README.md

 ## Hey! 👋

 My name is Thiago and I'm a computer engineer :computer:.
-I've graduated at Computer Engineering from the Federal University of Pernambuco (CIn-UFPE).
-Currently, I work at Technological Innovations - FITec.
+I've graduated at Computer Engineering from the Federal University of Pernambuco (CIn-UFPE) and I'm a AI specialist from the University of Pernambuco (UPE).
+Currently, I work at MAN Digital Hub by VWDS as a Backend Software Developer.

 ### 👨‍💻 Nowadays I am...
-- A postgraduate student in Artificial Intelligence from the University of Pernambuco (UPE).
+- Studying Kotlin and AWS 🔥

 ### 🔧 Technologies
 I work with: <br/>